Reliable Cellular Automata with Self-Organization: Amplifiers

-The eventual goal is to find an amplifier $(M_{k},\Fg_{k})$ with a fast decreasing sequence $\eps_{k}$ and we also want $M_{k}$ to simulate a computation with transition function $\univ$ and damage probability bound $\eps_{k}$.
-In this subsection, we impose some conditions on the parameters of a sequence $(M_{k})$ of media that are sufficient for the existence of an amplifier.
-These conditions are similar to the inequalities in the conditions of Theorem ~\ref{t.simp-sim}.
+Our eventual goal is to find an amplifier $(M_{k},\Phi_{k})$, where each medium $M_{k}$ will also simulate a some computation with a given transition function, and damage probability bound $\eps_{k}$, for a fast decreasing sequence $\eps_{k}$.
+We introduce some parameters of the sequence $(M_{k})$ of media that will satisfy conditions sufficient for the existence of an amplifier.
+These conditions are similar to the inequalities in the conditions of Theorem~\ref{thm:simp-sim}.